 Because of many things, Woods Cross is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Woods Cross really has some of the features that families look for when choosing a good community to raise children.
 Is Woods Cross perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Woods Cross is a somewhat ethnically-diverse city.
 The people who call Woods Cross home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woods Cross residents report their race to be White, followed by Asian.
-Important ancestries of people in Woods Cross include German, European, Irish, and Swedish.
+Important ancestries of people in Woods Cross include German, European, Irish, and Danish.

 The most common language spoken in Woods Cross is English.
 Other important languages spoken here include Spanish and Tagalog.